Cray-HPE/docs-csm/operations/power_management/Shut_Down_and_Power_Off_Managed_Nodes.md

     shutdown and to verify that the nodes reached the expected state.
 Both of these recommendations are shown in the remaining steps.

-1. Monitor status of the shutdown process.
+1. If desired, monitor status of the booting process for each BOS session.

-   1. (`ncn-m001#`) Use the BOS session ID to monitor the progress of the compute node shutdown session.
+   1. (`ncn-m001#`) Use the BOS session ID to monitor the progress of each shutdown session.

-      In the example above the compute node BOS session had the ID `e477aeb4-0038-4a11-ac55-1e359e2e243c`.
+      For example, to monitor the compute node shutdown session from the previous example use the session ID `e477aeb4-0038-4a11-ac55-1e359e2e243c`.

       ```bash
       cray bos sessions status list --format json e477aeb4-0038-4a11-ac55-1e359e2e243c